What is FIT?

 - Participants are required to seek, obtain and maintain employment during the program.

 - If participants fail to complete the financial intake process, they can be charged the full amount for services.

 - Participants are required to complete a financial intake process to determine their ability to pay.

 - Referrals will be accepted from Prosecutors or Defense Attorneys on behalf of their clients.

 - Each participant must have an updated COMPAS assessment.

-- Complete the COMPAS and TAD referrals below.
+- Complete the COMPAS and FIT referrals below.

 - Each person will be screened for AODA issues and may have to participate in a further AODA assessment.